haotian127/haotian127.github.io/_posts/2019-09-10-Machine-Learning.md

   - machine learning
 ---

-The textbook and a course website.
+The ESL-II textbook and a course website.

 * [Book: The Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)